Take a deep dive into the role turbomachinery plays in carbon capture and storage to learn best practices for optimization.

 If mechanical failure prevents the valve from moving when requested or a deposit buildup prevents flow from going through the recycle line, the compressor could surge and cause devastating effects.
 This scenario also applies to steam turbine main control valves, which stay in the same position for long periods but must move precisely to avoid mechanical damage and process instability.

-With high execution speed and I/O channels precision, CCC is uniquely positioned to sense all the data involved with even the smallest valve movements.
+With high execution speed and I/O channels precision, CCC is uniquely positioned to collect all the necessary data involved with the smallest valve movement.
 To test the valve performance, Valve Exerciser generates a partial stroke test in the steady-state condition.
 This test evaluates three configurable signals spanning both process parameters and valve position feedback:

-CCC’s advanced diagnostics functionality helps operators enhance not only their detection capabilities but the overall performance of both anti surge valves and steam turbine main control valves.
+CCC’s advanced diagnostics functionality helps operators enhance not only their detection capabilities but the overall performance of both antisurge valves and steam turbine main control valves.
+The functionality for Prodigy/S5P/S5Pro controller and for Series 3++ controller are different.
+Series 3++ contains the valve health test function.
+On top of that, the Prodigy/S5P/S5Pro version additionally collects information to assess the valve performance.

 This functionality is also available from the DCS with proper MODBUS configuration.